simonmicro/Dear-Templates/FFmpeg.md

 # Audio #

 ## Normalize ##
-This normalizes to 0db - NOTE that the parent folder is used since we dont change the audio format...
+This normalizes to 0db - NOTE that the parent folder is used since we dont change the audio format and therefore we would loop for a infinite time...
 ```
 #!/bin/bash
 mkdir -p ../normalized/